Now available on macOS

 What is Computer Use?

-Computer Use gives Claude the ability to control a full desktop environment the same way a person would.
+Computer Use gives Claude the ability to control your macOS desktop environment the same way a person would.
 It can see the screen, move the mouse, click buttons, type text, switch between applications, and complete multi step tasks autonomously.
-Think of it as remote access for an AI: you describe what you want done, and Claude operates the computer on your behalf.
+You describe what you want done, and Claude operates the computer on your behalf.

 This is one of the most advanced agentic capabilities in any AI system.
 While most AI tools are limited to generating text or images inside a chat window, Computer Use lets Claude interact with any software that has a visual interface.
 It opens, navigates, and operates applications just like a human user sitting in front of the screen.